GetStream/stream-video-android/README.md

 ## API Communication

-Unfortunately, Android doesn't have a clear and easy way of generating HTTP services from RPC definitions in proto.
+Unfortunately, Android doesn't have a clear and easy way of generating HTTP services from RPC definitions in protobuf.

 For this reason, we manually implemented the `CallCoordinatorService`, using [Retrofit](https://square.github.io/retrofit/) and its [Wire parsers](https://github.com/square/retrofit/blob/master/retrofit-converters/wire/src/main/java/retrofit2/converter/wire/WireConverterFactory.java).